crs4/bbmri-it-school-tutorials/11-final-project/README.md

 Open [this dedicated page](./task-3.2/README.md) for complete instructions.

-## Task 3.3: Extract organization data from Directory
+## Task 3.3: extract organization data from Directory

 Now you need to implement a script to extract organization data from Directory.

 Open [this dedicated page](./task-3.3/README.md) for complete instructions.

-## Task 3.4: Extract data from your BIMS and transform it to FHIR
+## Task 3.4: extract data from your BIMS and transform it to FHIR

 Implement a script to extract data from your BIMS and transform it to FHIR, serialized as JSON.

 Open [this dedicated page](./task-3.4/README.md) for complete instructions.

-## Task 3.5: Import JSON FHIR into BlazeStore
+## Task 3.5: import JSON FHIR into BlazeStore

 At this stage, import your FHIR data into the BlazeStore, where the Bridgehead can access it and query it.

 Open [this dedicated page](./task-3.5/README.md) for complete instructions.

-## Task 3.6: Execute test query
+## Task 3.6: execute test query

-Your integration should be complete and operational now.
+Your integration should be complete and operational now, with the full ETL proceess loading sample metadata into the BlazeStore and making it accessible to the Bridgehead and thus the Sample Locator.
 Let's run some queries to see how it works.

 Open [this dedicated page](./task-3.6/README.md) for complete instructions.

+## Task 3.7: dealing with updates

+Extend your ETL to deal with updates to your collections.

+Open [this dedicated page](./task-3.7/README.md) for complete instructions.

+# Automation

+So far you have implemented your integration as plain scripts.  work on making it more portable and automated.

+## Task 4.1: docker container images

+Package your integration scripts as Docker images.

+Open [this dedicated page](./task-4.1/README.md) for complete instructions.

+## Task 4.2: automated execution

+Implement a solution to orchestrate and automatically execute the various steps of your ETL.

+Open [this dedicated page](./task-4.2/README.md) for complete instructions.